All Products

 Batch replace tags

-The replace operation removes all existing tags from an object.
-A single object can have up to 10 tags.
-The total length of all tag keys and values cannot exceed 1 KB.
-Tag keys must be unique and are case-sensitive.
+The replace operation removes all existing tags from an object and applies a new set of tags.
+An object can have up to 10 tags.
+The total size of all tag keys and values cannot exceed 1 KB.
+Tag keys must be unique for each object and are case-sensitive.

 Warning